Broad Chalke Services

 01725 552500

 Doctor's surgery at Doves Meadow, Broad Chalke, Salisbury, SP5 5EL, a cul-de-sac near the Queen's Head.
-The Surgery is closed on Wednesdays but the Broad Chalke phone number is still manned.
+The Surgery is open from 9.30am to 1.00pm and 2.00pm to 6.00pm on Tuesdays and Thursdays.
+It is closed on Mondays, Wednesdays and Fridays but the Broad Chalke phone number is still manned.

 Out of Hours Service: 111